Crockpot Cinnamon Applesauce

 Step 3: Cook Your Applesauce

-In fact, applesauce freezes really well.
-It might become a touch more liquidy after freezing and thawing but the taste of it won’t be affected.
-Simple place in an airtight freezer container (here are some of our favorite freezer containers by the way.)
+Yes, applesauce freezes and thaws just fine.
+It might become a touch more liquid-y after freezing and thawing, but the taste of it won’t be affected.
+Freeze it in an airtight freezer container with lid (here are some of the best freezer containers) or in a freezer bag.
+If using a bag, lay it flat on a sheet pan in the freezer until frozen solid and then stack in the freezer.

 What Goes Well with Cinnamon Applesauce?